sem/Instagram-Request-Scanner/README.md

 ## Usage
 At the beginning, you will be asked to log in with your Instagram account.
 Your username and password will be encrypted and stored in ```secrets.pickle``` so you don't have to manually log in every time the script runs.
 There will also be a ```sessions``` folder created which will also include your credentials encrypted with the same key as ```secrets.pickle``` .
 The ```sessions``` folder is required to log in with the API, so the messages with your data can be sent to your account.
 Once you're logged in, it will automatically get your pending follow requests and a countdown for the next run will be displayed.

-> <p align="left">
+> <p align="center">
 >  <img width="1552" alt="Screenshot 2021-09-27 at 10 08 54" src="https://user-images.githubusercontent.com/78478073/134871453-ba531feb-e996-4a9e-a0ac-246a3974dacc.png">
 > <img width="686" alt="Screenshot 2021-09-27 at 21 54 16" src="https://user-images.githubusercontent.com/78478073/134976017-f6401906-b254-4ce6-8d70-876d4fba549c.png">
 > </p>
 >
-> As you can see, your follow requests will be shown past 200 or 1000 while the browser version of Instagram still shows 200. <br/>
+> As you can see, your follow requests will be shown past 200 while the browser version of Instagram still only show 200 requests. <br/>

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.